uItimatech/CSV-Link-search-engine/README.md

 # CSV-Link-search-engine
-A simple search engine to go through thousands of links, such as uptobox links, of a csv sheet in no time with multiple useful features.
+A simple search engine to go through thousands of links of a csv sheet in no time with multiple useful features.

 **Requirements:**
 Python 3